Estimating means of bounded random variables by betting: Summary

+To conclude, we opine that ``game-theoretic statistical inference'' is in its nascency, and we expect much theoretical and practical progress in coming years.
+We hope the reader shares our excitement in this regard.

-AR acknowledges funding from NSF DMS 1916320, an Adobe faculty research award and an NSF DMS (CAREER) 1945266.
+\paragraph{Acknowledgments.} AR acknowledges funding from NSF DMS 1916320, an Adobe faculty research award and an NSF DMS (CAREER) 1945266.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
-Specifically, it used the Bridges system, which is supported by NSF award number ACI-1445606, at the Pittsburgh Supercomputing Center (PSC) \cite{Nystrom:2015:BUF:2792745.2792775}.
-The authors thank Francesco Orabona, Kwang-Sung Jun and Nikos Karampatziakis for detailed and thoughtful discussions on an early preprint, especially on connections to online learning theory.
+Specifically, it used the Bridges system, which is supported by NSF award number ACI-1445606, at the Pittsburgh Supercomputing Center (PSC) \citep{Nystrom:2015:BUF:2792745.2792775}.
+The authors thank Harrie Hendriks, Philip Stark, Francesco Orabona, Kwang-Sung Jun, Nikos Karampatziakis and Arun Kuchibhotla for discussions on an early preprint, as well as Glenn Shafer, Vladimir Vovk and Peter Gr\"unwald for broader discussions.